ryanbagwell/tictactoe/README.rst

 Dependencies
 ++++++++++++

-In addition to Django and other Python dependences specified in requirements.txt, this project requires `nodejs <http://nodejs.org/>`_ (and ``npm``, which comes with node) in order to install and build the frontend files.
+In addition to Django and other Python dependences specified in requirements.pip, this project requires `nodejs <http://nodejs.org/>`_ (and ``npm``, which comes with node) in order to install and build the frontend files.
 Stylesheets and Javascript are compiled from less and coffeescript using Grunt.

 Installation
 ++++++++++++